localaization/pentagrom/README.md

 # Pentagrom - A unique visual representation in a 3x7 matrix of any written musical note

 Pentagrom project was born around 2008 as a patented music controller for education purposes.
 It was invented by Jaime Iglesias [Linkedin](https://es.linkedin.com/in/jaimeiglesias/ "Linkedin Jaime Iglesias Álvaro-Gracia").
-Nowadays AI is mature enough for bringing models that might allow to explore the whole potential, so we want to have an open source model which hopefully bring a better music education and comprehension.
+Nowadays AI is mature enough for bringing models that might allow to explore the whole potential, and Jaime wants to open source a better music education and comprehension for the mandkind.
+Let's help him!
+We are just starting, follow [issues](https://github.com/users/localaization/projects/1)

 ## Patent